Notes to the consolidated financial statements (IFRS)

 Foreign exchange gains and losses related to business operations are included in operating profit except when deferred in other comprehensive income as qualifying cash flow hedges.
 Foreign exchange gains and losses associated with financing are reported in financial income and expenses.

-b) income and expenses for each income statement are translated at average exhange rates;
+- income and expenses for each income statement are translated at average exchange rates;

-c) all resulting exhange differences are recognized in other comprehensive income.
+- all resulting exchange differences are recognized in other comprehensive income.

 When a subsidiary is sold, any translation differences are recognized in the consolidated income statement as part of the gain or loss on the sale.

-Revenue is recognized in accordance with the requirements of IAS 11 and 18.
+Revenue is recognized in accordance with the requirements of IAS 11 'Construction contracts' and 18 'Revenue'.
 Revenue comprises the fair value for the sale of IT services and goods, net of value-added tax, discounts and exchange rate differences.
 Services mainly include the development of customized software solutions, maintenance of software solutions, and processing and network services.
-Goods mainly include sales of software licences.
+Goods mainly include sales of software licenses.

 Sales of goods are recognized when the decisive risks and rewards that are connected with the ownership of the goods sold are transferred to the buyer and the seller retains neither a continuing right to dispose of the goods, nor effective control of those goods.